-EXECUTIVE SUMMARY LVECOUAL 201411414141
+EXECUTIVE SUMMARY

-POTENTIAL IMPACTS PROJECT PHASES FINDINGS/OBSERVATIONS MITIGATING MEASURES Maintenance of vegetation surrounding the area to serve as natural noise barriers.
+POTENTIAL IMPACTS PROJECT PHASES DESCRIPTION MITIGATING MEASURES Operation TSP and PM 10 emissions from the cement grinding facility is of primary concern.
+Installation of bag filters that will control at least 90% of the emissions from the cement grinding facility Road watering within the plant site to control dust Increase in Ambient Noise Level Construction/ Operation Noise will be generated by heavy equipment during construction Maintenance of engines and other mechanical parts of the equipment facility will generate some noise Installation of exhaust mufflers Constructing enclosures surrounding the project site Maintenance of vegetation surrounding the area to serve as natural noise barriers.
 PEOPLE Threat to Public Health and Safety Construction Operation Dust may cause negative health effects (i.e., respiratory) to the community and workers if not properly mitigated Crime incidence may also increase in the local community Conduct of medical missions and regular check-ups to workers and host barangay Coordination with Municipal Health Officer (MHO) and barangay health units to address health-related needs of the community Coordination with barangay officials to ensure peace and order among workers and community members Generation of Local Benefits from the Project Operation Generation of additional source of income and livelihood Additional revenue for the local government Increased basic social services Addition and improvement of local residential dwelling Implementation of social development programs that are responsive to local needs in the impact area Traffic Congestion Construction Operation Increase in traffic generation in the area due to delivery trucks coming in and out of the Plant Coordination with LGU on scheduling and handling the flow of traffic near the project area